 Mission, Vision, Values and Sanctuary

-At the Center for Hunger-Free Communities we address hunger in all its forms by engaging in partnership with families, researchers, policymakers, and community leaders to:
+The Center for Hunger-Free Communities addresses hunger in all its forms by engaging in partnership with families, researchers, policymakers, and community leaders to:

-Report on the health consequences of hunger and poverty as to ensure accountability and enable action.
+Report on the health consequences of hunger and poverty to ensure accountability and enable action;

 Establish and support opportunities to build peace, nourishment, and a sense of shared community through our research, testimony, and action.